demisto/content/Packs/CommonScripts/Scripts/ResolveShortenedURL/README.md

-Resolve the original URL from the given shortened URL and place it in both as output and in the context of a playbook.
+This script resolves the original URL from a given shortened URL and places the resolved URL in the playbook context and output.

 **Disclaimer:**
-Using online services for unshortening exposes the IP address of the server to these services.
+- Using online services for resolving URLs exposes the server IP address to these services.
-Using the `Built-In` service will visit the URL and follow redirects on the server, which will expose the IP address of the server to the redirecting & redirected URLs
+- The `Built-In` service visits the URL and follows redirects on the server, which exposes the server IP address to the redirect URLs.
 ## Script Data
 ---